 The above is what hospitality is!
 On an individual level, it’s being nice and welcoming.
-Maybe while mixing up some easy spring cocktails for your friends.
-Assuming you know how to stock a home bar, that is.
+Maybe while mixing up some cocktail drinks and pouring wine for your friends.
+Assuming you know how to stock a home bar and a bit of mixology, that is.

 Hospitality Meaning: What Is Hospitality?

 Hospitality means the “friendly and generous reception and entertainment of guests, visitors, or strangers,” according to the Oxford Dictionary.